knzai/knzai.github.io/content/projects/zola-build.md

 +++
+title = "zola-build"
-title = "zola-build: A Github Action to build and deploy a zola site using zola-cli"
+description = "A Github Action to build and deploy a zola site using zola-cli"
 +++

 - Github Repository: [knzai/zola-build](https://github.com/knzai/zola-build)